aimms/how-to/Articles/115/115-Securing-File-Access.rst

    :description: Modeling for secure apps deployed on AIMMS PRO – Part 3: securing file access in AIMMS PRO storage.
    :keywords: secure, storage, access

-In this article, we will cover granting and denying access to files in AIMMS PRO storage.
+In this article, we will cover granting and denying access to files in AIMMS PRO Storage.

-.. topic:: File Sharing Series

-    This article is part of a series of three to enable AIMMS app developers to model file sharing securely.
-See also:

-    * In :doc:`../120/120-pro-user-groups`, covered authorization of AIMMS PRO users.
-    * In :doc:`../117/117-Uploading-and-Downloading-files`, we covered transferring files.

 AIMMS PRO storage organizes access per entity, whereby an entity is a user or a group of users.
 We start with retrieving the set of entities and the group or user names associated with them.